m2rads/test-runner/README.md

-# Shor Test Runner
+# Test Runner

-Shor Test Runner is an automated UI regression testing server that executes tests on multiple browsers and provides a VNC connection for real-time viewing of test execution.
+Test Runner is an automated UI regression testing server that executes tests on multiple browsers and provides a VNC connection for real-time viewing of test execution.

 ## Features